David Owen: Early life

 Owen was born in 1938 to Welsh parents in Plympton, near the city of Plymouth, in Devon, England.
 He also has Swiss and Irish ancestry.
-He described Plymouth as, "a Cromwellian city, surrounded by royalists."
-After schooling at Mount House School, Tavistock, and Bradfield College, Berkshire, he was admitted to Sidney Sussex College, Cambridge, in 1956 to read Medicine, and obtained a lower second; he was made an honorary fellow of the college in 1977.
+He described Plymouth as "a Cromwellian city, surrounded by royalists".
+After schooling at Mount House School, Tavistock, and Bradfield College, Berkshire, he was admitted to Sidney Sussex College, Cambridge, in 1956 to study Medicine, and obtained a lower second; he was made an honorary fellow of the college in 1977.
 He began clinical training at St Thomas's Hospital in October 1959.

-Owen was deeply affected by the Suez Crisis of 1956, when Anthony Eden's Conservative government launched a military operation to retrieve the Suez Canal after Nasser's decision to nationalise it.
+Owen was deeply affected by the Suez Crisis of 1956, when Anthony Eden's Conservative government launched a military operation to retrieve the Suez Canal after President Nasser's decision to nationalise it.
 At the time, aged 18, he was working in a labouring job before going to Cambridge.
 Owen later told Kenneth Harris:

 [T]here was Gaitskell ... criticizing Eden, and here were these men working alongside me, who should have been his natural supporters, furious with him.
 The Daily Mirror backed Gaitskell, but these men were tearing up their Daily Mirrors every day. ...
 My working mates were solidly in favour of Eden.
 It was not only that they taught me how people like them think; they also opened my eyes to how I should think myself.
 From then on I never identified with the liberal – with a small 'l' – establishment.
 Through that experience I became suspicious of a kind of automatic sogginess which you come across in many aspects of British life. ...
 The rather defeatist, even traitorous attitude reflected in the pre-war Apostles at Cambridge.
 I suppose it underlay the appeasement years.
 Its modern equivalent is a resigned attitude to Britain's continuous post-war economic decline.

 Medicine and politics

 In 1960, Owen joined the Vauxhall branch of the Labour Party and the Fabian Society.
 He qualified as a doctor in 1962 and began work at St Thomas's Hospital.
-In 1964, he contested the Torrington seat as the Labour candidate against the Conservative Party incumbent, losing in what was a traditional Conservative-Liberal marginal.
+In 1964, he contested the Torrington seat as the Labour candidate against the Conservative incumbent, losing in what was a traditional Conservative–Liberal marginal.
 He was neurology and psychiatric registrar at St Thomas's Hospital for two years, as assistant to William Sargant, then Research Fellow on the Medical Unit doing research into Parkinsonian trauma and neuropharmacology.